Burn2-0/north-burnistan/Talia/September.md

     - I was trying to resist doing this... https://gyazo.com/56c36121f19ffe9e542ed2b8db1efd30
     - I got a single notecard in response to say my complaints would be looked into.
     - Please Check the Date of my Ban.
+    - Is it reasonable to consider that I was put in a place where I thought that the rules wouldn't be followed and I was in fear of following proper procedure?

  ---